ic-labs/django-icekit/docs/overview/at-a-glance.rst

 that need to integrate with the site.
 And of course the result needs to look great and not break the bank.

-ICEkit represents the distillation of our knowledge and experience in working on technically challenging projects with these clients.
+GLAMkit and ICEkit represent the distillation of our knowledge and experience in working on technically challenging projects with these clients, and with museum clients in particular.
 Out of the box, it has everything that small teams of content professionals need to get started creating and publishing pages of content.
-ICEkit includes a distillation of patterns and hooks to allow easy and future-proofed customisation, extension and integration.

-We love building sites in Python/Django, and it's a perfect framework to solve demanding digital challenges.
-But no Python CMS has the enterprise-level workflow and publishing features that our clients need.
+We love building sites in Python/Django, and it's a great framework to solve demanding digital challenges.
+But we couldn't find a Python CMS with the enterprise-level workflow and publishing features that our clients need.

 So we made one -- and here it is.